gnebbia/nmap_tutorial/README.md

-Since nmap as we have seen has many options to set the performance vs accuracy tradeoff, it even provides 6 “Timing Templates” which will go from “super slow” to “crazy fast” which will let us not set every options manually.
+Since nmap as we have seen has many options to set the performance vs accuracy tradeoff, it even provides 6 "Timing Templates" which will go from "super slow" to "crazy fast" which will let us not set every options manually.
 We can set one of these 6 templates: